Darsana-Ramesh/Darsana-Ramesh/README.md

 ## Hi there 👋

-I’m **Darsana Ramesh**, and my journey into the world of tech started with a spark — the curiosity to know *how things work behind the screen*.
+I’m **Darsana R**, and my journey into the world of tech started with a spark — the curiosity to know *how things work behind the screen*.
 What began as a simple interest has now grown into a passion for building meaningful digital experiences.

 <!--
 **Darsana-Ramesh/Darsana-Ramesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.